jweibel22/EasyNetQ.Blocker/README.md

                 .Return()
                 .When(ConfirmationMatcher<PurchaseProduct>.Any("MyService").WaitFor(TimeSpan.FromSeconds(5)));

 This will fail the NUnit test if the given service never received the message or if processing of the message failed.
-The error and stack trace from the consumer will be shown in the "failed" message
+The error and stack trace from the service will be shown in the "failed" message

-It's possible to mock out a consumer.
-Declare the consumer as always with EasyNetQ:
+It's possible to mock out a service.
+Declare the service as always with EasyNetQ:

     public class Crm : IConsume<ProductPurchased>
     {